microsoft/vcpkg/docs/commands/install.md

 Request all packages explicitly referenced on the command line to fetch the latest sources available when building.

 This flag is only intended for temporary testing and is not intended for production or long-term use.
-This disables [Binary Caching][] for all explicitly referenced packages and any packages built on them because vcpkg cannot accurately track all inputs.
+This disables [Binary Caching][] for all explicitly referenced packages and their dependents because vcpkg cannot accurately track all inputs.

 ### `--keep-going`

 Continue the install plan after the first failure.

-Without this flag, vcpkg will stop at the first package build failure.
-With this flag, vcpkg will continue to build and install other parts of the install plan that don't depend on the failed package.
+By default, vcpkg will stop at the first package build failure.
+This flag instructs vcpkg to continue building and installing other parts of the install plan that don't depend upon the failed package.

 ### `--x-no-default-features`